One of the most visible consequences of a warming world is an increase in the intensity and frequency of extreme weather events.

 This seminar series plans to bring together experts from the applied and theoretical aspects of critical transitions.
 We plan to have talks spread across a broad spectrum, ranging from, but not limited to, climate science to combustion to financial markets to ecology to epidemiology to neuroscience.
 The seminar series is aimed at disseminating state of the art in the prediction of critical transitions in these diverse fields of study, fostering international collaborations, and promoting discussion.

 For more information, kindly reach out to us at firstname.lastname@example.org.

 R. I. Sujith

-Jürgen Kurths is Senior Advisor for “Complexity Science” at Potsdam Institute for Climate Impact Research (PIK) and Humboldt University, Berlin.
-He is a leading expert in the fields of theoretical physics and complex systems science with applications to the Earth system, power grids infrastructure, the human brain, and systems which are characterized by a high degree of interactions and nonlinearity.
+Prof. Jürgen Kurths is Senior Advisor for “Complexity Science” at Potsdam Institute for Climate Impact Research (PIK) and Humboldt University, Berlin.
+He is a leading expert in the fields of theoretical physics and complex systems science with applications to the Earth system, power grid infrastructure, the human brain, and systems that are characterized by a high degree of interactions and nonlinearity.

 Indian Institute of Technology Madras